1,500 families rescued from Balochistan's flood-hit areas with army's help: ISPR

 Additionally, security forces had rescued the vehicles that were stranded at Khojak Pass, Lak Pass and in the Shela Bagh area.

-After heavy rainfall, ground contact with areas such as the Buleda area of Turbat was cut off.
-At least four people were injured from walls collapse and other incidents caused by the heavy rainfall.
+After heavy rainfall, ground contact with areas such as Buleda and Turbat was cut off on Sunday.
+At least four people were injured by the collapse of walls and other incidents caused by the rainfall.

 Floodwater from Kech Kor and River Nihang entered the Mirani Dam, forcing the population in the area to start relocating.
-In the Mand, Thump and Dasht Khudan areas, drains were overflowing.
+Drains in the Mand, Thump and Dasht Khudan areas were also inundated.

-An operation using Pakistan Army helicopters is being conducted by Frontier Corps (FC) personnel and district administration in Turbat.
+An operation using army helicopters is being conducted by Frontier Corps personnel and the district administration to rescue stranded people in Turbat.

-Additionally, visitors stuck near Shah Noorani shrine have been rescued, according to the deputy commissioner of Lasbela, who added that Levies personnel and Edhi volunteers had rescued the individuals.
+Also on Sunday, Levies personnel and Edhi volunteers rescued a group of pilgrims who were stuck near the Shah Noorani shrine, according to the deputy commissioner of Lasbela.

-The coaster carrying 42 persons was travelling to the shrine from Pakpattan.
+A coaster carrying the 42 pilgrims was travelling to the shrine in Balochistan from Pakpattan when it was trapped in the floodwater.

 Excellent work by security forces!
 Saving many lives...